 VDOT and the I-66 Express Mobility Partners team have worked to minimize the right of way required for the project while maintaining the most effective and viable transportation solutions for the 22.5-mile corridor.
 Efforts to reduce the impact on surrounding properties have resulted in the number of total residential relocations being reduced from 35 to 10, as of summer 2018.
 In addition, more than 200 partial property acquisitions have been identified.

-Outreach to affected property owners has been underway since March 2017 and will continue through 2018.
-The process begins with outreach and letters to impacted homeowners, followed by property appraisals and interviews with property owners.
+Outreach to affected property owners began in March 2017 and continued through 2018.
+The process began with outreach and letters to impacted homeowners, followed by property appraisals and interviews with property owners.
 Appraisals are generally followed 75-90 days later by offers for properties and acquisition negotiations.
 Further information about the right of way acquisition process can be found in VDOT’s brochure, Right of Way and Utilities: A Guide for Property Owners and Tenants.